ejoerns/rauc/docs/examples.rst

 RAUC Configuration
 ~~~~~~~~~~~~~~~~~~

-We need a RAUC system configuration file to describe the slots which can be
+We need to place a RAUC system configuration file in the targets root file
-updated
+to describe the redundancy setup for RAUC.
+It should be located at
+`/etc/rauc/system.conf`.

 .. code-block:: cfg